 As a result of my gap semester, once I started college, I was able to immediately skip to higher level Spanish courses for my Spanish minor.
 The Spanish that I learned during my semester abroad allowed me to feel comfortable enough being in higher level language courses and confident enough to pursue a minor in the Spanish language.Christina C., CIEE Gap Year Abroad alumna

 Contact CIEE for more information

 - High school graduates in good academic standing.

 - Students must demonstrate, through the application and interview process, flexibility and maturity.

 - Students can be 17 years old at the start of the program.

-- Two years of high school Spanish required.
+- 1 year of high school Spanish recommended

 You can create a duo program by combining any two CIEE Gap Year Abroad semesters and get 10% off the second semester.

 Apply to a Fall Semester or Academic Year term by our 5/1 priority deadline and get $400 off the cost of your program.
 Apply to a Spring Semester by our September 1 Priority Deadline and get $400 off the cost of your tuition.